-Mr David Purdue, Company Secretary and Global Commercial Manager, has a contract of employment with Integrated Research Limited dated 27 May 2008, which provides for specific notice and severance undertakings of one month compensation depending on the particular circumstances.
-Mr Purdue can terminate his employment by giving one month prior notice in writing.
+Mr David Purdue, Company Secretary and Global Commercial Manager, had a contract of employment with Integrated Research Limited dated 27 May 2008.
+Mr Purdue retired in July 2016 from the position of Global Commercial Manager.
+Mr Purdue continues in the role of Company Secretary.